 On their private parcels, families can also create their own lawns and gardens and build accessory structures including small commercial spaces such as a studio, a shop, and a place to grow a business.

-The overall cost of owning a parcel and the 1/9 share of 131 acres of Commons land range from $135,000 to $170,000 including all development costs like driveways, septic, and water and local and state permits, the lots are sold ready for construction, you can see their boundaries above outlined by gray lines with the proposed building envelop.
+The overall cost of owning a parcel and the 1/9 share of 131 acres of Commons land range from $110,000 to $165,000 including all development costs like: driveways, septic, water, power,phone and all local and state permits, the lots are sold ready for construction with infrastructure in place, you can see their boundaries above outlined by gray lines with the proposed building envelop.

 Together we will create an environment where a diverse and multi-age group of families feel a sense of belonging and interconnection with others and their environment—a place that is aesthetically uplifting, culturally rich, and environmentally and economically sustainable.

 We understand that the stewardship of natural resources is ultimately a synthesis of people engaging in community with nature.

 We are located at the end of a 3 mile town road in Huntington Vermont, a tight knit community known for excellent schools, outstanding governance, a strong focus on the environment and progressive politics.

 To get more detailed information, please contact us—we would love to hear from you.

 Mark and Marijke